microsoft/FactoryOrchestrator/README.md

 ## Versioning

-Factory Orchestrator uses a slightly modified form of [semver versioning](https://semver.org/).
+Factory Orchestrator uses [semantic versioning (semver)](https://semver.org/).
 All Factory Orchestrator binaries from the same build share the same version; there is no unique client or service version.
-In the [src/custom.props](src/custom.props) file, increment the:
+In the [src/common.props](src/common.props) file, increment the:

 * MAJOR version when you make incompatible API changes,
 * MINOR version when you add functionality in a backwards compatible manner.

-The PATCH version is automatically set by the build, and is based on the [date/time the build is run](build/SetSourceVersion.ps1).
-The PATCH version is only changed when the build is run as part of an Azure Pipeline or when run in the "Release" configuration locally.
+* PATCH version when you make backwards compatible bug fixes.

 When the MAJOR version diverges between a Client and Service, Clients will be prevented from connecting to the Service by default.
 Changing the signiture of any FactoryOrchestratorCoreLibrary class is therefore usually a MAJOR version change and should be done sparingly.